Softiiie/disjoint-realities/README.md

 #### Events
 <!-- µ MERGE WITH 'Intrigue'? -->

-Events that are happening or have happened in the past.
+Events that have happened in the past, are happening or will happen in the future.

 &nbsp;